magenta-aps/aka-selvbetjening/frontend/README.md

 ```
 (And running make runserver, will also ensure the frontend is built)

-Your new build is a javascript file, `/fontend/assets/js/aka.js`
+Your new build is a collection of javascript file.
+For most modern browsers, your index HTML file will need to refer to `/fontend/assets/js/aka.esmodules.js` to initiate the frontend.
+This file will load other JS dependencies automatically.

 ### Seeing it work in a browser

 From the `/vagrant` folder within the virtual machine, run `make runserver`
-Then browse to `localhost:8000/index` or `localhost:8000/static/index.html` to see your code in action.
+Then browse to `localhost:8000/index` to see your code in action.

 ## Developing